How Intercom designs valuable features with Job Stories

 There's a lot of advice on how to conduct your own JTBD-style interviews, cluster the data, and synthesize the findings.
 It's common to reach a point where you've done all the research and wonder, "so, what?"
 What are you going to do with it?

-Currently, there isn't much information on how to leverage the research's output to make better design decisions that create good outcomes and business impact.
+Currently, there isn't much information on how to leverage the research output to make better design decisions that create good outcomes and business impact.
 It's most likely because the design process isn't always smooth or straightforward, making it tough to document or even discuss.

 However, I was lucky enough to come across a video that demonstrated how a company like Intercom does it.
-A peek behind the curtain let's say.

 But first a quick refresher on what a Job Story is.